bibi643/SQL/README.md

 Finally it has been attempted to make a Database following the Normalisations Check (check Nomalisation.md), to make it robust to different scenarios, such as deleting, adding, modifying the database.

+# Queries examples
+In the folder Scripts, it can be found the command to create the Tables and different queries examples.